 Our Verdict

-Lotus Pet Foods dry cat food receives the Cat Food Advisor rating, 3.5 stars
+Lotus Pet Foods dry product range is made of four recipes which all receive the Cat Food Advisor rating, 3.5 stars

 This range of food lists the first ingredient as animal meat.
 Protein levels are average and plant-based protein is used which needs to be considered when evaluating diet requirements.